 \section{Introduction}

-For a couple of decades, wireless networks have been evolving to meet the exponential growth in demand for mobile data.
-In cellular networks, long-term evolution (LTE) standards have been increasing bandwidths, spectrum reuse, antennas, and modulation size accordingly since their launch in 2008.
-Fourth-generation (4G) LTE standards (2011-2018) use frequency bands below 6 GHz and can provide up to 100 MHz in effective bandwidth depending on the deployment.
-5G LTE standards (2018-) not only continue using the 4G sub-6 GHz bands but also introduce millimeter wave (mmWave) frequency bands in the 10 to 300 GHz range\footnote[1]{Although a rigorous definition of mmWave frequencies would place them between 30 and 300 GHz, industry has loosely defined them to include the spectrum from 10 to 300 GHz.}.
+Over the last two decades, wireless networks have been evolving to meet the exponential growth in mobile data demand.
+In cellular networks, LTE standards have been increasing bandwidths, spectrum reuse, antennas, and modulation size accordingly.
+4G LTE standards use frequency bands below 6 GHz and can provide up to 100 MHz in effective bandwidth depending on the deployment.
+5G LTE standards not only continue using the 4G sub-6 GHz bands but also introduce millimeter wave (mmWave) frequency bands in the 10-300 GHz range\footnote[1]{Although a rigorous definition of mmWave frequencies would place them between 30 and 300 GHz, industry has loosely defined them to include the spectrum from 10 to 300 GHz.}.
 Designing beamforming (spatial filtering) algorithms for massive antenna arrays can overcome the high propagation losses in mmWave bands.
 5G New Radio (NR) can achieve 10x increase in peak and average bit rates over 4G due to the large mmWave bandwidths, e.g. 700 MHz in the 24 GHz band and 850 MHz in the 28 GHz band.
-In 2012, prior to the 5G LTE standards, the Wi-Fi IEEE 802.11ad standard adopted usage of the unlicensed 57-64 GHz mmWave band to achieve high bit rates \cite{heath,modular}.
+In Wi-Fi networks, the IEEE 802.11ad standard uses the unlicensed 57-64 GHz mmWave band to achieve high bit rates. \cite{heath,modular}

 Full duplex (FD) could potentially reduce latency and double spectral efficiency in mmWave communication systems.
 These improvements make FD mmWave transceivers a potential candidate for applications such as platooning, advanced driving assistance system, autonomous driving, and vehicular clouds, which require huge bandwidth, high data rate and low latency.
 Full duplex has been under study for New Radio by 3GPP Releases 15--17 for LTE standardization \cite{5GFD21}.